syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 </figure>

-While both extremes are possible using Kratix, the recommendation is to design your API with one key principle in mind: What do your users (need to) care about?
-Answering that question is fundamental to designing an useful API.
+While both extremes are possible using Kratix, the recommendation is to design your API with one key principle in mind: what do your users (need to) care about?
+Answering that question is fundamental to designing a useful API.

 ### Define your interface